improving-minnesota/react-workshop/labs/lab-05-forms.md

 },
 ```

-> Note that we needed to prevent the default behavior of the submit event so that our browser didn't try to do a traditional form submit.
-Remember this is just Javascript. **React** is not doing any magic for us under the covers to overwrite the default behavior of the browser.
+> Note that we needed to prevent the default behavior of the submit event.
+That way, the browser doesn't try to do a traditional form submit.
+Remember, this is just Javascript. **React** is not doing any magic for us under the covers to override the default behavior of the browser.

 &nbsp;
 ## Run the application and see your work.

+If you haven't already done so,
 - In a terminal windows run: `gulp watch:dev` to fire off the build.
 - In a separate terminal run: `gulp serve:dev` to serve the index.html.
 - Navigate to [http://localhost:3000](http://localhost:3000) in your favorite browser.